Luxury Coliving: What It Is and Whether It's Worth the Price

 The honest alternative

-Mid-tier foodie coliving often gives you more of the things that actually matter.
-Community with real depth.
-Food that's cooked with actual care.
-Flexibility to shape your own schedule.
+Mid-tier foodie coliving often gives you more of the things that actually matter: community with real depth, food cooked with actual care, and the flexibility to shape your own schedule.

 We're not a hotel that added a coworking space and called it community.
 We're more like a dinner party that keeps moving.
 That's not for everyone.
 If it sounds like your thing, come find out.